Last updated on October 16th, 2016

 Article VII- Faculty Advisors

-The Chapter shall ask two members from the professional faculty of the Biology Department to offer criticism, input, and guidance for the Chapter’s operations.
+The Chapter shall ask one or two members from the professional faculty of the Biology Department to offer criticism, input, and guidance for the Chapter’s operations.
 The advisors shall be welcome at all Chapter functions, including but not limited to meetings, programs, socials, and ceremonies.
 The length of appointment will be three consecutive years, according to the National Constitution Article VIII, Section 4.
-At the end of three years, nominations will be made from active Beta Beta Beta members, approved by the appropriate Truman State University representative, and asked in the nominated accepts the nomination.
+At the end of three years, nominations will be made from active Beta Beta Beta members, approved by the appropriate Truman State University representative, and asked if the nominated accepts the nomination.
 Of those accepting nomination, two advisors will be elected by a simple majority of Beta Beta Beta members in attendance.

 Article VIII- Meetings